 The MiC Display Centre is located within the CIC - Zero Carbon Park complex in Kowloon Bay and is the first building constructed using MiC in Hong Kong.
-The Centre not only functions as a visitor centre and exhibits flats built using MiC, it also demonstrates compliance of each of the modules' specific functions with the relevant Hong Kong building requirements.
-More importantly, the Centre serves as a resources centre which provides information and latest news of MiC for industry stakeholders, with an aim to facilitate the information exchange and foster the development of MiC in Hong Kong.
+It is officially renamed to MiC Resources Centre on 26 Jul 2021.
+The Centre not only demonstrates exhibits flats built using MiC, it also provides professional information and the latest news on MiC for industry professionals.
+As a platform for knowledge and experience sharing, the Centre aims to support industry stakeholders to adopt MiC in Hong Kong, and facilitate the development of MiC in Hong Kong.

-The MiC Display Centre has set up a number of new exhibits and equipment to provide a comprehensive and “one-stop-shop” MiC Resources Centre to serve the industry and the public.
-These include models of pilot MiC projects, modular connections, DfMA panel sample, BIM enabled blockchain multi-functional platform and digital kiosks for obtaining useful MiC resources and information.
+The MiC Resources Centre has showcased a number of exhibits and related equipment to provide a comprehensive and “one-stop-shop” centre to serve the industry stakeholders and the public.
+These include information and models of local MiC projects, different modular connection models, BIM enabled blockchain multi-functional platform and digital kiosks for obtaining professional and detailed MiC resources and information.

 Model of Hong Kong Penny’s Bay Temporary Quarantine Facilities Phase 1A